 - Custom Report-There are so many levels, layers, and measures in the Google Analytics interface that I often used to waste time attempting to find my first stop in the system: reports.Custom Reports changed that.
 Not only does this feature allow for innumerable of different perspectives and data, but you can also save each report and head back to it at a moment’s notice.Get the data you need, organized in the way you want to see it with custom reports, custom variables, and a flexible tracking API.
 Check This Video is a good starting point to understanding how to make the most of custom reports.

 - Search Engine Traffic- Knowing which search engines are sending the most traffic and how well its converting can help you enhance your spend and SEO efforts.
-While Google will likely provide you the most traffic, if Yahoo or Ask converts better, you might want to see how you can get more visitors from them.
+Richmond Hill based SEO services experts also stating: while Google will likely provide you the most traffic, if Yahoo or Ask converts better, you might want to see how you can get more visitors from them.

 - Top Content- For each page on your site, Google Analytics will tell you how many times it has been viewed how much time the average visitor stays there, and how many people leave your site after visiting.
 If you have a popular page that everyone leaves after viewing, you should think about adding something attention grabbing on it.This is a worthwhile feature to maximise traffic.